Coast Guard, DHS.

 B. Impact on Small Entities

-While some owners or operators of vessels intending to transit Sparkman Channel may be small entities, for the reasons stated in section IV.A above, this proposed rule would not have a significant economic impact on any vessel owner or operator.
+While some owners or operators of vessels intending to transit Sparkman Channel may be small entities, for the reasons stated in section V.A above, this rule will not have a significant economic impact on any vessel owner or operator.

 C. Collection of Information